View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - Encourage your child to engage in regular physical activity.

-- Check blood sugar levels often and make changes in the treatment plan with guidance from the diabetes health care team.
+- Check blood sugar levels often and make any needed changes to the treatment plan with guidance from the health care team.

 - Make sure your child gets regular medical checkups.

-- Learn as much as possible about diabetes.
+- Learn as much as you can about diabetes.

 Reviewed by: Steven Dowshen, MD